Aircoookie/LedFx/README.rst

         pixel_count: 100

 Also, connecting devices via an UDP packet with 8-bit RGB data is now supported.
-Just use the simplified config, but set its device type to:
+Just use the simplified config, but change the device type and specify the network port:

 .. code-block:: yaml

         type: udp_rgb
+        port: 21324

 Web-Interface
 =============

 LedFx is intended to be ran on a small PC such as a Raspberry Pi, thus all configuration is done through a web-interface.
-The current UI is very simple and enable control of an individaul device's effect, as well as providers a way to visualize the effect.
+The current UI is very simple and enable control of an individual device's effect, as well as providers a way to visualize the effect.

 |screenshot-webinterface|